ZachSham/One-Time-Pad/README.md

 ## Features
 Generate Random Key: Creates a random key of the same length as the input plaintext.

 Encrypt Plaintext: XOR operation is used to encrypt the plaintext with the generated key.

 Decrypt Ciphertext: Uses the same key to decrypt the ciphertext back to the original plaintext.

 ## Notes
-~ The key is randomly generated and should be kept secure and used only once for encryption.
+~ The key is randomly generated and should be kept secure and used only once for encryption so that it can be unbreakable

 ~ This project uses the <random> library for key generation.